APNIC-Labs/draft-kskroll-sentinel/README.md

    like to be able to perform Internet-wide measurements of what the impact will be (and report this back to Alice).

-   Geoff sets an authoritative DNS server for example.com, and also a webserver (www.example.com).
-He adds three address records to example.com:

-      bogus.example.com.
-IN AAAA 2001:db8::1